bespokejs/bespoke/README.md

 # Bespoke.js

-## HTML5 Presentation Microlib
+### HTML5 Presentation Microlib

-Less than 1KB when minified and gzipped with no dependencies, harnessing the power of CSS transitions.
+Less than 1KB when minified and gzipped, with no dependencies, harnessing the power of CSS transitions.

 ## Getting Started